This page features text and images

 discoursing on women's politics, your stay will be a joyous memory.

 Nevertheless, every other item is first-rate.
-I liked Betty Norton
+I liked Betty Norton and

-and Billy Holland immensely.
+Billy Holland immensely.
 And to think that this jolly entertainment

 goes on all day from 2 o'clock onward, and that you can slip in and

 out as you wish, certain of being amused or charmed!
-No wonder the
+No wonder the venture

-all a question of not having a few Big Names and the rest of the programme
+question of not having a few Big Names and the rest of the programme

 fill-ups.
 This has ruined Variety.